kubernetes/kubernetes/docs/proposals/pod-safety.md

 recourse for the automatic resolution of cluster partitions during normal operation.
 For that, we propose a **fencing controller** which exists above the current controller plane and is capable of detecting and automatically resolving partitions.
+The fencing controller is an agent empowered to make similar decisions as a human administrator would make to resolve partitions, and to take corresponding steps to prevent a dead machine from coming back to life automatically.

+Fencing controllers most benefit services that are not innately replicated by reducing the amount of time it takes to detect a failure of a node or process, isolate that node or process so it cannot initiate or receive communication from clients, and then spawn another process.
+It is expected that many PetSets of size 1 would prefer to be fenced, given that most applications in the real world of size 1 have no other alternative for HA except reducing mean-time-to-recovery.

 While the methods and algorithms may vary, the basic pattern would be:

 1. Detect a partitioned pod or node via the Kubernetes API or via external means.